 Curriculum: Dance, Social Studies, Visual Arts

-While Dancing through the Ages students will explore various styles of recreational, cultural, and social dance from 1920s Charleston, 1950s sock hop, 1970s disco, 1980s hip hop, or any requested decades.
-Students also create a visual art project timeline, while learning about the events of the time periods they are discussing (ranging from women’s suffrage to the premiere of Star Wars).
+While Dancing through the Ages, students will explore various styles of recreational, cultural, and social dance from 1920s swing, 1950s sock hop, 1970s disco, and 1990s hip hop.
+Students will learn choreography and make connections from past dance styles to present dance trends.

 Dancing through the Ages will help students:

 NOTE: This workshop can be a survey of different dance styles or focus on any time period or ideas.
+We recommend 1 dance style per session.
 Please let us know preference when ordering the program.

 Recommended Grades: 3-10